 With insurance rates already high for drivers with a cleaning driving record, it is important to fight your New York speeding ticket to keep your rate as low as possible.
 Another thing you can do to keep your rates low is to take the driver safety class.
 This 6-hour class will take 4 points off your New York point total plus save you 10% off your auto insurance.

 The last reason to fight your New York State speeding summons is money.
-The fine for a NYS speeding ticket is, at least, $90.
+The NYC speeding ticket cost is, at least, $90.
 Plus, New York State adds $50 to the fine making the cost of your speeding ticket $140 (or more).
 Moreover, for a 6-point speeding ticket conviction (21 mph over the limit or higher), the New York State Department Of Motor Vehicles will impose yet another fee called the Driver Responsibility Assessment Fee of $300.
 This fee increases by $75 for every point above 6 on your NY motorist’s driving record.
 Therefore, a conviction to a New York State speeding ticket can get very expensive.